Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 You mentioned both hardware and software implementations.
 How are they deployed?

-Our FortiPQC suite includes OTA (over-the-air) deployable software libraries, hardware IP cores, and hybrid CryptoBoxes that combine both PQC and traditional cryptography – AES, HMAC SHA2, RSA, and ECC, all hardened against side-channel and fault-injection attacks.
-The hybrids are particularly important because we’re in a long transition period: many deployed devices will still require RSA or ECC for compatibility.
-Our CryptoBoxes and Roots of Trust provide that dual capability efficiently, without duplication of logic or power penalties.
-Our asymmetric cryptography, including the PQC, is FOTA (firmware-over-the-air) updatable.
+The hybrids are particularly important because we’re in a long transition period and deployed devices still require RSA or ECC for compatibility to devices already deployed.
+Our CryptoBoxes and Roots of Trust provide that dual capability with optimal efficiency, without duplication of logic or power penalties.

+What about “Crypto-agility”?
 Are these implementations updatable?

 Can FortifyIQ tailor its hardware and software cryptography IPs to specific customer requirements?